Malcolm Welland MA, RP, CTP Dip.,Clinical Member OSP

 At the same time, I volunteered with Hospice Wellington and the Homewood Health Centre in Guelph, co-facilitating bereavement groups and working one on one.
 Having been a committed Vipassana meditator for many years, I also completed instructor training in Mindfulness Based Stress Reduction.

-I completed psychotherapy training at the Centre for Training in Psychotherapy in Toronto and training in Focusing-Oriented Psychotherapy from the Focusing Institute (New York) as well becoming certified in Grief Counseling through the American Institute of Health Care Professionals (Ohio).
-Also I am a qualified Hypnotherapist through the National Guild of Hypnotists (NGH).
-I am a clinical member of the Ontario Society of Psychotherapists (OSP) and a member of the Canadian Association for Psychodynamic Therapy (CAPT).Locations
+I completed psychotherapy training at the Centre for Training in Psychotherapy in Toronto and training in Focusing-Oriented Psychotherapy from the Focusing Institute (New York).
+I am also a qualified Hypnotherapist through the National Guild of Hypnotists (NGH).
+I am a clinical member of the Ontario Society of Psychotherapists (OSP).Locations

 I have two locations.
 My office in central Toronto is located here at The Yellow Brick Road 258 Dupont at Spadina in the Annex, close to the Dupont TTC subway station.